 In Part 5, I want to examine the final three barriers.
 Consider the following:

 - Implosion of Structure and Span of Care.
 Many churches try to grow with as little leadership, structure, and work as possible.
-It is like building a bridge over a river but leaving out a quarter of the structure.
-It will not stand.
-Neither will Sunday School.
-At the same time, less leadership provides less care.
+It is like building a bridge over a river but leaving out part of the structure; it will not stand.
+Neither will Sunday School; fewer leaders provide less care.
 And less care results in less attendance.
-Needed span of care is about one leader for every five person in attendance.
-These leaders include teachers, member care leaders, outreach leaders, etc. Add more leaders, train them, and hold them accountable for providing needed care.
+Needed span of care is about one leader for every five persons in attendance.
+Leaders include teachers, member care leaders, outreach leaders, etc. Add more leaders and train them to provide care.

 - False Growth Assumption Due to Aisle Traffic.
-People see decisions in worship and assume the church is growing–even if no one new has joined their classes in ten years.
-New Christians and new members can help growth the church–if they are connected quickly.
+People see decisions in worship and assume the church is growing–even if no one has joined classes in years.
+New Christians and members can help grow the church–if connected quickly.
 Sadly, about 80% of new church members drop out within six months.
-This is especially true if they did not get involved in Sunday School.
-For so many churches, the back door is bigger than the front door.
-What I mean is that churches are losing members faster than they are gaining them.
+This is especially true if not involved in Sunday School.
+Many churches lose members faster than they gain them.
 Get them in classes.
 Start a new member class.
 Help them make friends.
 Quickly.

-Evaluate.
-Look for barriers.
-Plan around them.
+Evaluate your Sunday School.
+Look for growth barriers.
+Then plan around them.
 Grow.
 Make disciples.
 Be revolutionary!